iSOLVE Fall Prevention

 Falls are common in older people but they can be prevented.
 Do your older patients relate to either of the following risk factors?

-- Having had a fall
+- Having had a fall or worried about falling

 - Conditions that impact mobility such as diabetes, stroke, arthritis

 Prof Lindy Clemson and a team of multidisciplinary researchers including GPs have developed a clinical decision tool and resources based on the latest research evidence and practice guidelines.1-4 We anticipate that these will help GPs and practice nurses identify people at risk of falling and provide tailored management options.
 GPs are also offered a directory of trained fall prevention service providers in their local area to facilitate patient referral.